How to choose a drone for business

 Get the job done with a commercial UAV

 An Unmanned Aerial Vehicle (UAV) can be fun to fly, but there are also advanced models with special features that make them ideal for business use.
 For example:

 - weather-resistant chassis materials let you keep a schedule even on rainy days

 - greater payload capacity allows your drone to carry specialized equipment

 - expanded safety features help protect your employees and property

 - custom apps let you use your drone to collect and analyze the precise information you need to get the job done

-“Business owners are finding an ever growing number of ways drones can be used at work,” says Crutchfield corporate sales advisor Christopher Hall, a licensed — and enthusiastic — drone expert.
+“Business owners are finding an ever-growing number of ways drones can be used at work,” says Crutchfield business account manager Christopher Hall, a licensed — and enthusiastic — drone expert.

 Let’s take a look at how drones can help your business.

 Find the right drone for the job